Bernice Johnson Reagon, a founder of The Freedom Singers and Sweet Honey in the Rock, has died

 The singing that so fascinated the media were freedom songs — often revamped versions of spirituals familiar to anyone who'd grown up in African-American churches.
 Reagon would later say that in many cases, she simply replaced the word "Jesus" with "freedom," as in the rousing "Woke Up This Morning."

-After Albany State kicked her out due to her arrest, the rising civil rights organizer co-founded The Freedom Singers, an a cappella group that was part of the SNCC.
-Through music, the Freedom Singers chronicled SNCC's activities, including a movement leader's funeral ("They Laid Medgar Evers In His Grave") and a visit from a Kenyan dignitary brought in by the State Department to demonstrate America's strides towards racial integration ("Oginga Odinga").
+After Albany State kicked her out due to her arrest, the rising civil rights organizer co-founded The Freedom Singers, an a cappella group that was part of the Student Nonviolent Coordinating Committee, or SNCC.
+Through music, the Freedom Singers chronicled SNCC's activities, including a movement leader's funeral ("They Laid Medgar Evers In His Grave") and a visit from a Kenyan dignitary brought in by the State Department to demonstrate America's strides toward racial integration ("Oginga Odinga").

 Such intertwining of songs and resistance helped define the era and those who fought for equality, says civil rights professor Kevin Gaines.